bassmanitram/actions-for-nautilus/configurator/help.md

   * set the type of the selected action - _Menu_ or _Command_
   * set the label for the action
   * set the submenu items for a menu action
-  * set the command string, cwd, and filter rules that pertain to a command action
+  * set the command string, current working directory, and filter rules that pertain to a command action
   * reorder the action within its containing menu
   * delete the action

-Of special note is the **Submenu Actions** tab for menu actions ... this presents the identical UI elements in a nested format - i.e. the creation and manipulation of submenu actions is exactly the same as for main menu items, performed within the ui presented by the **Submenu Actions** tab.
+Of special note is the **Submenu Actions** tab for menu actions ... this presents the identical UI elements in a nested format - i.e. the creation and manipulation of submenu actions is exactly the same as for main menu items, performed within the UI presented by the **Submenu Actions** tab.

-The instructions below are presented for main menu actions, but the same semantics apply to creating submenu actions.
+The instructions below are presented for main menu actions, but the same semantics apply to creating actions in submenus.

 ## Undo, Redo and Save
 Next to the title, you will see three buttons that allow you to undo changes that you have made,